engrit-illinois/Invoke-TaskSequence/README.md

 Optional switch.
 When specified, skips triggering the assignment's schedule.
 Theoretically, this should mean the deployment will get run the next time the client evaluates its deployments.
-This may only be the case for _Required_ deployments.
+This may only be the case for _Required_ deployments, and possibly only when they have a schedule configured.
 I've not seen it work for _Available_ deployments.
 Not recommended.
 Rely on this at your own risk.
+I will do more testing with _Required_ deployments in the future.

 ### -TestRun
 Optional switch.